Cambodia Yoga Retreat July

 – Daily breakfast and dinners including opening and closing dinners

 – Twice Daily Yoga / Pranayama – Morning Sitting Meditation

-– 2 temple tours (3 day pass) to the Lost City of Angkor Wat – neither words nor pictures do it justice….
+– A 1 day pass to the Lost City of Angkor Wat – neither words nor pictures do it justice….
 One of the wonders of the world! – includes sunrise and breakfast at Angkor Wat!

 – A Khmer cooking course in the countryside near Siem Reap

 Airport transfers from Siem Reap International Airport

 Liz is a Certified Junior Intermediate I Iyengar Yoga Teacher and is the founder of Byron Yoga Lounge in Byron Bay NSW Australia.

 “I have lived and traveled extensively throughout Asia, and Cambodia is a place I know I will visit over and over again.
 Like many people who visit Cambodia it changed my life – and opened up many possibilities to me of how I could make a difference.
 The connection with the people, the culture and the whole experience of Cambodia is truly amazing and inspiring.